jpf91/vibe-rpcchannel/README.md

 --------
 * Events allow for server->client communication callbacks
 * Overloading for functions
-* API enabled easy management of sessions and authentication
+* API enables easy management of sessions and authentication
 * API is flexible enough to allow for _reverse mode_: The machine connecting to a remote machine can be the RPC server.
 This is useful for NATed machines.